-The range of circumstances faced by caregivers is large, and every family caregiver is unique.
-However, they have at least one thing in common: each deserves and needs to be recognized, assisted, included, supported, and engaged.
+The range of circumstances faced by caregivers is large, and caregivers themselves represent the diversity of the nation.
+However, they have at least one thing in common: every single family caregiver deserves and needs to be recognized, assisted, included, supported, and engaged.